Decomposition, Compression, and Synthesis (DCS)-based Video Coding: A Neural Exploration via Resolution-Adaptive Learning: Introduction

 \section{Introduction}

-Over decades, {academic researchers} and industrial practitioners have been continuously pursuing higher video coding efficiency for better transmission and storage since compressed video services have been overwhelmingly prevailing the entire Internet.
-It has led to a serial well-engineered video coding standards, including the H.264/Advanced Video Coding (AVC)~\cite{1218189}, H.265/High-Efficiency Video Coding (HEVC)~\cite{6316136}, and the Versatile Video Coding (VVC).
-On the other hand, built upon the advancement of deep neural networks (DNNs), a number of DNN-based {end-to-end trainable} video coding methods have emerged~\cite{chen2017deepcoder,lu2019dvc,rippel2019learned,Liu2020NeuralVC} {recently} with encouraging improvement on compression efficiency.
-All of these attempt to {develop a set of new tools in coding loop or even new coding standard frameworks} to exploit redundancy across intra and inter frames for compact representation, mainly assuming the fixed spatiotemporal resolution to process every frame uniformly.
+Video applications have been overwhelmingly prevailing the Internet-based services, continuously striking for higher compression induced better transmission and storage.
+It has led to a serial well-known video coding standards in past three decades, including the H.264/Advanced Video Coding (H.264/AVC)~\cite{1218189}, H.265/High-Efficiency Video Coding (HEVC)~\cite{6316136} and emerging Versatile Video Coding (VVC).
+On the other hand, in past few years, built upon the advancement of deep neural networks (DNNs), a number of DNN-based video coding methods have emerged~\cite{chen2017deepcoder,lu2019dvc,rippel2019learned,liu2019learned} with encouraging compression efficiency improvements.
+All of these have been attempting to exploit redundancy across video frames for compact representation, where most of them assume the fixed spatiotemporal resolution granularity to process every frame.
+In this work, we provide an alternative solution shown in Fig.~\ref{fig:pipeline}.